 4. A word count

-A simple and necessary step to let publishers know how long your novel is.
+This is a simple and necessary inclusion to let publishers know how long your novel is.

 5. A killer author bio